andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ## Guard as validation

-Guard can be a validation too.
-With guard we can reuse our validation with other modules.
+Guard can also be used as a form of validation.
+We can reuse our validation with other modules using guard.

-`User not found validation` that use in each endpoint that have `/:_id` param.
-Let imagine if we have 5 endpoint, we need to write 5 `User not found validation` for each endpoint.
-That will hard and take a lot time when we need to change, we must change 5 validation.
+`User not found validation` is used in each endpoint with the '/: id' parameter.
+Assume we have 5 endpoints and need to write 5 'User not found validation' for each one.
+When we need to change, we must change 5 validation, which will be difficult and time-consuming.

-But let imagine if we wrap the `User not found validation` into Guard ? and then if there have new endpoint, we just use that guard.
-Simple right ?
+But what if we wrapped the `User not found validation` in Guard?
+If there is a new endpoint, we simply use that guard.
+Isn't it simple?

 ```typescript
 // User not found validation with guard